vinsurf/ubuntooth/README.md

 You can get iso of kde-neon-lts from https://files.kde.org/neon/images/neon-userltsedition/current/neon-userltsedition-current.iso

 Complete the installation and reboot.
+Update and upgrade the system, install propietary driver for graphics card if needed, and reboot.
+Now you're ready.

 ## Install git, clone this repository and run giorgino-01.sh

-After installation, open a terminal and clone this repository.
+Open a terminal and clone this repository.

     $ sudo apt install -y git
     $ cd /